hcbwiz/ceph-dokan/README.md

 How to compile
 ------------

-Download & install TDM-GCC from http://sourceforge.net/projects/tdm-gcc/files/TDM-GCC%20Installer/tdm-gcc-5.1.0-3.exe/download
+Download & install minGW-w64 (gcc 7.2.0, x86 version)

-Download Boost Libs in C:\boost_1_63_0
+Download Boost Libs in D:\boost_1_66_0

-Compile boost system if you want (libboost_system-mgw51-mt-1_63.a precompiled in repo, no need to compile):
+Compile boost system if you want (libboost_system-mgw72-mt-x32-1_66.a precompiled in repo, no need to compile):

 bootstrap.bat gcc

 b2 toolset=gcc --with-system

-Then you will get libboost_system-mgw51-mt-1_63.a in stage\lib of your boost directory.
+Then you will get libboost_system-mgw72-mt-x32-1_66.a in stage\lib of your boost directory.

 Git clone the ceph-dokan, open cmd and cd ceph-dokan code directory, just input the command 'mingw32-make', after serval minutes you will get ceph-dokan.exe and libcephfs.dll.